How Long Should My Truck Mounted Air Compressor Last?

-This aligns with the average age of services trucks, which is 11.5 to 16.5 years, and is consistent with our understanding of the relationship between air compressors and work trucks.
+These results align with VMAC’s State of The Mobile Air Industry survey results which reveal the average age of service trucks is under 10 years, and is consistent with our understanding of the relationship between air compressors and work trucks.
 Fleet managers and owners typically install truck mounted air compressors on brand new work trucks, then expect those air compressors to last the life of the truck.
 The air compressors are then retired or resold at the same time as the service vehicle.

 However, some poll results were interesting and revealed surprisingly low and surprisingly high expectations of truck-mounted air compressors.